MimmyJau/cmpt383/README.md

 ## Rainbow Table

-To config, can modify these constants in `./rainbow.hs`.
+To config, modify these constants in `./rainbow.hs`.
 ```haskell
 pwLength = 8
 nLetters = 5